What Does Postpartum Depression Look Like?

 The baby blues is a normal response during the postpartum period and is quite common.
 If your blues last longer than 3 weeks, this may be a major clue that you are experiencing postpartum depression.

-Postpartum Depression can affect as many as 1 in every 7 mothers (that’s a lot when you think about it).
+Postpartum depression shows up in 1 in every 7 mothers.
 A mother suffering with postpartum depression may experience:

 - excessive worry

 - extreme sadness

 - difficulty sleeping

 - isolation from friends and family

 This is not an exhaustive list of all postpartum depression symptoms.
 If you find yourself suffering from 1 or 2 symptoms on this list (not everyone will experience all of the symptoms), AND they are severe enough to prevent you from functioning and/or caring for yourself and baby, then it’s best that you reach out for support immediately.